Peremptory norm: Status of peremptory norms under international law

 Unlike ordinary customary law, which has traditionally required consent and allows the alteration of its obligations between states through treaties, peremptory norms may not be violated by any state "through international treaties or local or special customs or even general customary rules not endowed with the same normative force".

 Discussions of the necessity of such norms could be traced back as far as 1758 (in Vattel's The Law of Nations) and 1764 (in Christian Wolff's Jus Gentium), clearly rooted in principles of natural law.
 But it was the judgments of the Permanent Court of International Justice that indicate the existence of such a peremptory norm, in the S.S.
 Wimbledon case in 1923, not mentioning peremptory norms explicitly but stating how state sovereignty is not inalienable.

-Under Article 53 of the Vienna Convention on the Law of Treaties, any treaty that conflicts with a peremptory norm is void.
+Under Article 53 of the Vienna Convention on the Law of Treaties, championed by Third World and socialist states during the 1960s, any treaty that conflicts with a peremptory norm is void.
 The treaty allows for the emergence of new peremptory norms, but does not specify any peremptory norms.
 It does mention the prohibition on the threat of use of force and on the use of coercion to conclude an agreement:

 A treaty is void if, at the time of its conclusion, it conflicts with a peremptory norm of general international law.
 For the purposes of the present Convention, a peremptory norm of general international law is a norm accepted and recognized by the international community of states as a whole as a norm from which no derogation is permitted and which can be modified only by a subsequent norm of general international law having the same character.

+The Convention also provides that a new peremptory norm voids and terminates previously existing treaties with which it comes into conflict.
+Per Article 53 of the Vienna Convention, a rule of jus cogens is ordinarily nonderogable and invalidates subsequent norms generated by treaty or by custom—that is, by the ordinary consensual forms of international legislation.
+Thus, it is a sort of international law that once ensconced, cannot be displaced by states, either in their practice or in their treaties.
+Therefore, some argue that jus cogens functions like a natural or constitutional law that is so fundamental that states cannot avoid its force, a viewpoint supported both in history and by function.